 “You do your level best to make all of these phone calls to the numbers they provide to you,” Knapp said, adding that the district may have to buy an automated system if the law passes.

-Ohio Attorney General Mike DeWine testified in support of the bill, saying there are currently more than 600 children on his office’s online missing children database.
+Then-Ohio Attorney General Mike DeWine, now governor, testified in support of the bill, saying there are currently more than 600 children on his office’s online missing children database.

 “In 2016, over 19,000 children were reported missing in Ohio, and while the vast majority of those were recovered safely, those who have not been found deserve our attention,” DeWine testified.
 “We should strive to do whatever we can to find and reunite them with their families.”

-The bill allows districts to notify parents by several means, including a phone call, text or email.
+The law allows districts to notify parents by several means, including a phone call, text or email.

 “It is imperative that parents be notified immediately if their children are not present in school,” she wrote in sponsor testimony to House members.
 “In a missing person’s case, every hour is vital.”